 Crooked Cucumber: The Life and Teaching of Shunryu Suzuki

-So the first thing that really fascinated me about Shunryu Suzuki — the Zen monk who’s mostly responsible for bringing Zen to America — was his response when he was asked to summarize Buddhism in a sentence.
+The first thing that fascinated me about Shunryu Suzuki — the Zen monk who’s mostly responsible for bringing Zen to America — was his response when he was asked to summarize Buddhism in a sentence.

 The audience laughed at the impossibility of that challenge.

 But then, in his life, easy was the way he was.
 Or seemed to be.

 He didn’t tell neophytes they needed to learn much before setting out on the Zen path.
 "In the beginner’s mind, there are many possibilities," he explained.
 "In the expert’s mind, there are few."
 He believed in the importance of whatever you were feeling, in the moment you were feeling it.
 There were no hard and fast truths.
 For him, the secret of Zen was: "Not always so."
 Which is just another way to say "Everything changes."

 You could almost say he didn’t care about Zen.
 Sitting in the lotus position and watching your thoughts — nice, but not crucial.
 Ditto walking meditation.
 "The most important thing is to be able to enjoy your life without being fooled by things," he said.

 Spoken like a very American Zen master.
 In fact, Suzuki lived in Japan most of his life.
 He came to San Francisco in 1959 and died there in 1971.
 Twelve years in America, that’s all.
 But in those few years, he basically established Zen practice in this country.

 But forget the practice.
 Consider the life.
 There are very, very few biographies of Zen masters, mostly because that’s the way they like it — their practice is specific, geared to the student, as impermanent as smoke.
 Their lives erase themselves.